Eastern Canada: Definitions

 The Canadian Press defines Eastern Canada as everything east of and including Thunder Bay, Ontario.
+This definition excludes from Eastern Canada the sparsely populated section of Northwest Ontario that is west of Thunder Bay, that section including Rainy River District and the most populated part of Kenora District.

 Population

-The total population of this region is about 23,946,177 in 2016, or about 70% of Canada's population.
+The total population of this region is about 25,135,649 in 2021, or about 70% of Canada's population.
 Most of the population resides in Ontario and Quebec.
-The region contains 3 of Canada's 5 largest metropolitan areas, Toronto being the fourth largest municipality in North America.
+The region contains three of Canada's five largest metropolitan areas, Toronto being the fourth largest municipality in North America.